-What we consider to be our Group corporate emissions are relatively small by comparison, comprising 3,276 tonnes per annum in 2020, reducing to 2,112 tonnes in FY27, with a goal to reduce to 2,456 tonnes in FY24.
+What we consider to be our Group corporate emissions are relatively small by comparison, comprising 3,448 tonnes per annum in 2020, which we propose to reduce to 2,350 tonnes in FY27, with a goal to reduce to 2,200 tonnes in FY28.
 They include direct emissions, such as petrol or diesel used by the Group, as well as some indirect emissions, such as landfill gas and air travel by employees.